GBrachetta/Musical-Dice/README.md

 ![image](assets/images/readme/cloning.png)

-In your IDE, open a Terminal window and change to the directory where you want to clone this project and type Git clone "your copied link".
+In your IDE, open a Terminal window and change to the directory where you want to clone this project and type `Git clone "your copied link"`.

 After pressing Enter the project will be created and cloned locally.